Driving in Uganda

 – Driving is on the left hand

-Owning a car has become a necessity in Uganda there for offensive and defensive driving has to be taken in mind for one to become a good driver around the cities and on the highways.
+Owning a car has become a necessity in Uganda there for offensive and defensive driving has to be taken into mind for one to become a good driver around the cities and on the highways.
 On Ugandan roads, one is expected to drive on the left side hence most of the cars & trucks are Right Hand Drives (RHD).
 However, some Left Hand Drive cars can be found around Uganda.
 Take note of the markings which are painted on the bumpers or mirrors with the initials (LHD).

 It takes practice and concentration to overcome the previously learned habit of driving on the opposite side.
-If you have never driven from Uganda, which uses a left hand traffic system, to Rwanda, which uses a right hand system, you might not appreciate how tricky (and dangerous) it can be to make the adjustment.
+If you have never driven from Uganda, which uses a left-hand traffic system, to Rwanda, which uses a right-hand system, you might not appreciate how tricky (and dangerous) it can be to make the adjustment.

 – Speed Limits